Write down what you believe so your children can read it when you are gone

 Today, AI systems are trained on billions of words scraped from the internet: quick comments, heated debates and viral outrage.
 Humanity in reactive mode.
 That is not the whole picture of who we are.

-That is what we are gathering: reflective human values, articulated with care.
-A dataset that could help future AI systems understand not just what humans say in passing, but what we believe when we think about legacy.
+What we gather is the opposite: reflective human values, articulated with care.
+A record that could help future AI understand what people believe when they slow down and think about legacy.

 We do not know if AI companies will use this data or if it will make any difference at all.
 But we believe beneficial AI needs better inputs and we believe it is worth trying.
 Your contribution matters beyond your own family tree.